Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to my Japanese colleague's explanation, the teacher was instructing the children on how to ride the train, the instructions on the train, as well as the rules for getting on and off the train in an orderly manner, to avoid disturbing others.

-This is a fairly popular extracurricular activity.
+This is a quite popular extracurricular activity.

 Perhaps this is what has more or less created the discipline and good awareness of the majority of Japanese people on the train lines as well as on the bus: keeping clean, keeping quiet, lining up neatly and many other civilized behaviors.

-Knowing how to line up neatly on the escalator, waiting in line to board the train, and keeping the train clean and orderly - these things are not too difficult.
+Knowing how to line up neatly on the escalator, waiting in line to board the train, keeping the train clean and orderly - these things are not too difficult.

 Good deeds should be spread and responded to by everyone, not only on the train, at the station but also outside.

-After that, I had to pack up and bring the trash back to my place to put it in the bin according to regulations.
+After that, I had to pack up and bring the trash back to my place to put it in the bin according to the regulations.
 I didn't dare to litter because I saw no one around me doing that.

 Besides, creating awareness and nurturing civilization requires the cooperation of the family, specifically parents and adults who set an example for children.